mikedh/trimesh/README.md

 Python (2.7-3.*) library for loading and utilizing triangular meshes.
 The goal of the library is to provide a fully featured Trimesh object which allows for easy manipulation and analysis, in the style of the excellent Polygon object in the Shapely library.

+The API is mostly stable, but this should not be relied on and is not guaranteed; install a specific version if you plan on deploying something using trimesh as a backend.

 ### Features ###
 * Import binary/ASCII STL, Wavefront, OFF, and PLY
 * Import formats using assimp (if pyassimp installed)